robsoh09/spayment/README.md

 Before proceed I first clarify:
 What the business is trying to do
-What a successful outcome (in this case, customer payment)
+What is a successful outcome (in this case, customer payment)

 This helps me avoid overbuilding a demo when its required and keeps the solution straightforard.